Mikeblanchard/Covid_Project/README.md

 4. Prior to running the machine learning analysis, any columns that were not selected as features for the machine learning analysis (more on this in the following section) were dropped from the dataset.

-5. Engineered features (more on this below) to create a target column so that the Machine Learning Algorithm can predict the oucome based on the selected features.
+5. Engineered features (more on this below) to create a target column so that the Machine Learning Algorithm can predict the outcome based on the selected features.

 6. Used the isnull().sum() functions to identify any NaN values in the dataset that would disrupt the Machine Learning Analysis.
   - Discovered that less that 4% of the rows in the DataFrame were affected by NaN values.